MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/30_usage.md

 !!! tip
     Calculating the rotation of the workpiece gives us the information required to compensate for this rotation using RRF's `G68` code.
 This is not currently implemented but is planned for a later release of MillenniumOS.

-    The rotation value will be printed to the console after running this probe cycle and can be viewed using the `M7600` command before running another probe cycle.
+    The rotation value will be printed to the console after running this probe cycle and can be viewed using the `M7600` command.

 For **Full** mode, you will be asked to enter the following information: